Maharashtra State Board of Secondary and Higher Secondary Education

 The Maharashtra State Board of Secondary and Higher Secondary Education (Abbreviation: MSBSHSE) is a statutory and autonomous body established under the "Maharashtra Secondary Boards Act" 1965 (amended in 1977).
-Most important task of the board, among few others, is to conduct the SSC for 10th class and HSC for 12th class examinations.
+The board primarily conducts the class X SSC Board Examinations and class XII HSC Board Examinations in Maharashtra State.
 It is the most popular education board in terms of enrollment in high school in India only after the Central Board of Secondary Education.

 History

 The Board came into existence on 1 January 1966 to regulate certain matters pertaining to secondary education in the state of Maharashtra, as "Maharashtra State Secondary Education Boards".
 The act was amended in 1976, and the name of the Board changed to its present name, "Maharashtra State Board of Secondary and Higher Secondary Education".

 In 2020, the State Government announced that the Maharashtra International Education Board was to be merged with the State Board.

-Mahashtra board paper 2025 on 21 February to March.
+The board conducts exams in February and March of each year.
+It conducts other examinations such as CIS (Class Improvement Scheme) in July of the same.